 In my sculptural paintings, dense layering and physical manipulation of surface suggest flesh, skin, and organs.
 Bodily details have a potential to create an empathetic response, a pull resulting from pareidolia: the recognition of the familiar when it isn't actually present.
 My work teeters between repulsion and attraction, disgust and seduction.
 Color references flesh, toxicity, and decomposition.
 From behind a guise of quiet invitation, deformities emerge, and shifts occur.
 When so-called abnormalities are found within the human form, self-reflection is imminent.
 If perception is stitched together from countless bits of information and experience, I aim to pull the stitches, and reconfigure the pieces.

 Mack Carlisle is a genderqueer, multi-disciplinary artist who has spent the last decade teaching, working in the commercial art industry, and writing for various outlets.
 Mack received BA’s in Fine Art and English from the University of Massachusetts, a Certificate in Digital Media from the Moore College of Art and Design, an MA in Teaching from Pacific University, and an MFA in Visual Studies at the Pacific Northwest College of Art.
-The chronic illness of a loved one looms large in Mack's life.
+The chronic illness and death of a loved one loom large in Mack's life.
 Medical professionals occasionally ask if Mack is in a medical field, given their breadth of absorbed vernacular.
 We do the things we have to.